jahaltom/mtDNA-Pre-term-birth-association-/scripts/README.md

 - Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.

 - Multi-site analysis:
-   - must be present in ALL sites
+   - Haplogroup must be present in ALL sites
    - in EACH site: >= 5 total, >= 1 PTB, >= 1 term births
    - overall: >= 20 total, >= 4 PTB
 - Single-site analysis: